-Seema Agarwal, a teacher at Subodh Public School in Jaipur, met with an accident last year, while returning from work.
+Seema Agarwal, a teacher at Subodh Public School in Jaipur, met with an accident last year while returning from work.
 She was under treatment in a hospital for two weeks.
-She regained consciousness after two days, but had restricted mobility.
+She regained consciousness after two days but had restricted mobility.
 It was difficult to visit the toilet without someone’s constant support, which turned into mild incontinence pretty quickly.
-The doctor suggested using a female urinary catheter to temporarily manage her incontinence.
+The doctor suggested using female urinary catheters to temporarily manage her incontinence.
 When she spoke to us about her experience, she mentioned how painful and annoying it was.
 Even after complete recovery, she consulted her doctor about the pain she was feeling in her bladder, which turned out to be a Urinary Tract Infection.
-The doctor, then, prescribed medication and recommended diapers.
+The doctor then prescribed medication and recommended diapers.

-As she ended the conversation, she specifically said “The pain of using the urinary catheter was as intolerable at times, as the pain resulting from my injury.”
+As she ended the conversation, she specifically said “The pain of using the urinary catheter was as intolerable at times, worse than the pain resulting from my injury.”

-Usually, urinary tract infections (UTIs) can be treated with antibiotics.
-But, it still affects your wellbeing to a considerable extent as long as it lasts, since it can be quite painful and psychologically unsettling.
+Usually, urinary tract infections (UTIs) are the most common types of catheter inflection and can be treated with antibiotics.
+However, it still affects your wellbeing to a considerable extent as long as it lasts, since it can be quite painful and psychologically unsettling.
 Since a urinary catheter is actually a tube, it allows bacteria to enter one’s body, which can lead to an infection in the bladder, urethra, or kidneys.
-Some symptoms of UTIs that result due to catheters, include pain around your groin or in your stomach, high fever, and shivering due to a cold.
+Some symptoms of UTIs that result due to catheters include pain around your groin or in your stomach, high fever, and shivering due to a cold.

 Bladder spasms occur when the bladder muscles contract or tighten suddenly, and can cause a burning sensation and pain, often leading to an urge to urinate.
 They can be as painful as stomach cramps.

-This problem is associated with any type of indwelling catheters.
+This problem is associated with any type of indwelling catheter.
 It can be due to bladder spasms or can happen when one passes a stool.
 It is a sign that the catheter is obstructed.
-One more common problem associated with indwelling catheters, is blood in the tube.
+One more common problem associated with indwelling catheters is blood in the tube.